Arcanovax/Pac-Man/README.md

 ## 4. Highscore System
 Player highscores are stored persistently in a local JSON file (`highscore.json`).
-- **Why JSON?** It allows for lightweight, readable, and standard serialization of the top 10 players.
-- **Functionality:** Loaded at startup, it accepts non-negative scores and player names (max 10 alphanumeric characters).
+Loaded at startup, it accepts non-negative scores and player names (max 10 alphanumeric characters).
 At the end of a game, players are prompted to save their score, which is inserted and sorted securely.

 ## 5. Maze Generation
 We integrate the external `A-Maze-ing` package (`mazegenerator-2.0.1` in the `dependencies/` folder) without modifying its source.